Career Tips: Move From CRA to Clinical Project Manager in 2025

 Qualifications and training

-At a minimum, you will most probably already have a Bachelor’s degree in a sciences/medical field.
+At a minimum, you will probably already have a bachelor’s degree in relevant fields such as life sciences, health sciences, or pharmacology.
 In addition to your qualification, you should have experience in writing study protocol, some level of leadership capacity as well as a solid understanding of relevant regulatory requirements.

 Demonstrate the necessary skills